jasonmlutz/winner/README.md

 - `PUT /api/response_options/:id` - Edit the title and/or position of an existing response option
 - `DELETE /api/response_options/:id` - Delete an existing response option

+#### Response Creation and Management

+##### Responses

+- `POST /api/responses` - Create a new response associated to a specified respondent and survey
+- `GET /api/responses/:id` - Get a specified response
+- `DELETE /api/responses/:id` - Delete a specified response

+##### Answers

+- `POST /api/responses/:response_id/answers` - Add a new answer to a specified response
+- `GET /api/responses/:response_id/answers` - Get all answers in a specified response

 #### User and Session Management

 ##### Users